cer-0/dots/README.md

 Managed with GNU `stow`.

-Clone the repository and symlink programs to the `$HOME` directory.
+Clone the repository and symlink programs to your `$HOME` directory.
 Example:

 ```
 $ stow -t ~ vim tmux bash